Blog

 FAQs

-2. Will Comenity Bank remove a charge-off from a borrower’s credit report?
+2. Will Comenity Bank remove a charge-off?

-3. How does World Finance handle charged-off accounts?
+3. How does World Finance handle charge-offs?